szting/abc-career-atlas/README.md

 ## Overview

 Career Atlas is an intelligent career guidance system that helps users discover their ideal career paths through scientifically-backed assessments and AI-powered recommendations.
-Think of it as having a personal career counselor available 24/7.
+Think of it as having a personal career counselor available 24/7, now accessible as a mobile app!

 ### What Makes Career Atlas Special?